de en

 Hanspeter Hausammann (Assessor)

-"We believe in God the Father Almighty, Creator of heaven and earth, revealed through His Word and in human form: as Jesus Christ, His only Son; conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, crucified, died and buried; descended into the realm of the dead, rose from the dead on the third day, ascended back to heaven and exalted at the right hand of God the Father Almighty.
-From there he will come to judge the living and the dead.
-We believe in the Holy Spirit, the Spirit of God for God is Spirit, and the holy worldwide body of believers, as well as forgiveness of sins, resurrection of the dead, and life everlasting.
+"We believe in God the Father Almighty, Creator of heaven and earth, revealed through His Word and in human form: as Jesus Christ, named His only begotten Son; conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, crucified, died and buried; descended into the realm of the dead, rose from the dead on the third day, ascended back to heaven and exalted at the right hand of God the Father Almighty.
+From there he will come again to judge the living and the dead.
+We believe in the Holy Spirit, the Spirit of God for God is Spirit (John 4:24), and the holy worldwide body of believers, as well as forgiveness of sins, resurrection of the dead, and life everlasting.
 Amen."